 Your Brazilian adventure has come to an end and you will be picked up and driven to Salvador airport.
 The time depends on your flight connection home.

-You land in the UK after an eventful tour of Brazil.
+You will land at your chosen airport after an eventful tour of Brazil.

 Praia do Forte is a cosy village with small cobbled streets.
 Around the Alameda do Sol pedestrian street, you will find a large selection of restaurants, bars and small shops.